mcampbell508/custom-rector-rules/docs/mockery_property_types.md

 - When set to `false`, fully qualified names will be used.

 ### `replaceExistingType`

-> [!CAUTION]
-> This is a more risky configuration operation and should be used with caution!
-It would be advised to check any changed
-> types are as expected, once running with this config option.

 - **Type**: `bool`
 - **Default**: `false`
 - **Description**: Controls whether existing types on properties should be replaced.